-If you have been using your computer for some time, your files may have become fragmented.
+If you have been using your computer for a long time, your files may have become fragmented.
 Run Disk Defragmenter.

 To do this, click Start, All Programs, Accessories, System Tools, and then Disk Defragmenter.
-After it opens, click Defragment now
+After it opens, click Defragment now.